 We wanted to make this reintroduction a true regional project and create strong local support.
 To do this, we consulted all the stakeholders for nearly 2 years: Naturalist association, fisherman, elected officials, scientists, teachers.
 Through studies, consultations and improvements, the project has gained general approval, which has been reinforced by the discovery of the last reproduction in continental France at Thonon les Bains.
 This gives all its sense to this project strongly anchored in the preservation of the local heritage.

-The parental cleat, our method
+The parental hacking, our method

 For a long time, falconers and naturalists have understood that young birds are able to learn to fly and hunt alone in their first weeks of life.
 The young birds are taken from nests in the wild or in zoos, brought to the reintroduction area, raised together and then released with food supplementation for a few months.
-This technique has been proven successful in all reintroduction programs around the world, it’s called hacking.
+This technique has been proven successful in all reintroduction programs around the world, it’s called Hacking.

 However, the abrupt separation from the parents and the short time spent on the reintroduction site seem to limit the survival rate of the young.
-Our idea is to try to improve the survival rate and the fixation on the territory of the young with a new technique that we have named: the parental cleat.
+Our idea is to try to improve the survival rate and the fixation on the territory of the young with a new technique that we have named: the parental hacking.

 The young are raised directly on the reintroduction site by their parents, in a large aviary, until the age of 8 weeks then they are placed in an external nest but in contact with the parents simply separated by bars.
 They will thus be able to emancipate themselves at their own pace without any break with the parents.
 This will not create any trauma linked to the separation with the parents and to the transport to an unknown release site.
 The studies carried out around this new technique will allow us to know if Jacques-Olivier’s intuition was right or not and if in the future it presents a real evolution for the reintroduction programs.